 Maybe I’m just expecting too much, but it was a pretty rubbery “egg omelette” with mushrooms and chicken sausage on the side plus a small amount of diced fruit salad.

-Apparently Fiji Airways recently changed its menu following customer complaints however they must have just re-done business and by-passed economy if that’s the case as, based on my experience, its hard to see how this could be any improvement.
+Apparently, Fiji Airways recently changed its menu following customer complaints however they must have just re-done business and by-passed economy if that’s the case as, based on my experience, it’s hard to see how this could be an improvement.

 Fiji Airways Economy – The service